Grant Petersen: Author

 Petersen has been a contributor to major bicycling and outdoors magazines and has written four books.
 The first, Roads to Ride - A Bicyclist's Topographic Guide to Alameda, Contra Costa and Marin Counties, written in collaboration with Mary Anderson, his future wife, was published in 1984 (the dedication reads "Dedicated to B.F.
 Skinner - who must be the most misunderstood person of all time - and Bob Dylan.
 It's the least I can do and the only thing I can think of.")
 The second, Roads to Ride South - a Bicyclist's Topographic guide to San Mateo, Santa Clara and Santa Cruz Counties, with John Kluge, was published in 1985.
 The third was titled Just Ride and was published in 2012.
 The fourth was titled Eat Bacon, Don't Jog and was published in 2014.

 Personal life

 Petersen is a regular bike commuter to his shop located in Walnut Creek, California.
-He married Mary Anderson circa 1987 and has two daughters.
+He married Mary Anderson in 1985 and has two daughters, Kate and Anna.